-The Processes, Structures and Integrity Program (PSI) supports research on the physiological and structural features that contribute to life processes in plants, animals, microbes, and other organisms.
-Broad thematic areas include, but are not limited to sensing and signaling mechanisms, transport, energetics and metabolism, growth and development, stress adaptation mechanisms, biomaterials, muscle physiology, endocrinology, biomechanics, coordination of reproductive processes, gas exchange, circulation and osmoregulation.
+The Physiological Mechanisms and Biomechanics Program (PMB) supports research on the physiological and structural features that contribute to life processes in plants, animals, microbes, and other organisms.
+Broad thematic areas include, but are not limited to sensing and signaling mechanisms, transport, energetics and metabolism, growth and development, stress adaptation mechanisms, biomaterials, muscle physiology, endocrinology, biomechanics, functional morphology, coordination of reproductive processes, gas exchange, circulation and osmoregulation.
 Systems approaches that predict or reveal the nature of coordination among functional processes and/or structural components as a means to further the understanding of organismal integrity are particularly encouraged.

-The Organism-Environment Interactions Program (OEI) supports research on the structural and physiological traits of organisms that underlie their capacities to live in various environments.
-Research on organism responses, including stress responses to abiotic environmental factors and organism interactions with biotic components of their environments over time scales ranging from the short-term to evolutionary is supported.
-The program seeks proposals framed in explicit environmental or evolutionary contexts and focused on understanding how integrated genetic, biochemical, morphological and physiological processes result in the capacities of organisms to live in their dynamic environments.
-The OEI Program particularly encourages proposals focused on using physiological traits of organisms to improve predictive models of global change.
+The Integrative Ecological Physiology Program (IEP) supports research on the structural and physiological traits of organisms that underlie their capacities to live in various ecological settings.
+A central focus of the program is research on physiological mechanisms underlying organism responses to biotic and abiotic components of their environments.
+The program seeks proposals framed in explicit ecological or evolutionary contexts, and therefore projects may address time scales ranging from the short-term to evolutionary.
+Projects focused on understanding how genetic, biochemical, morphological and physiological processes integratively result in the capacities of organisms to live in dynamic environments are encouraged.
+The IEP Program particularly encourages proposals focused on using physiological traits to improve predictive models of organismal responses to global change.